 Small moments of uncertainty can quietly diminish momentum.

-Strong hosting eliminates that uncertainty.
+Strong guidance eliminates that uncertainty.

 It creates confidence.